Questfall/docs/quest-mining/moderation/bypass.md

 <table><thead><tr><th width="213">Voting Topic</th><th width="161" align="center">Max Bypass Cost</th><th width="112" align="center">Reset On Vote</th></tr></thead><tbody><tr><td><a data-footnote-ref href="#user-content-fn-1">Completion Validation</a></td><td align="center"></td><td align="center"></td></tr><tr><td><ul><li><a data-footnote-ref href="#user-content-fn-2">Witnessing</a></li></ul></td><td align="center"></td><td align="center"></td></tr><tr><td><ul><li><a data-footnote-ref href="#user-content-fn-3">Judging</a></li></ul></td><td align="center">-5 Silver</td><td align="center">+</td></tr><tr><td><a data-footnote-ref href="#user-content-fn-4">Whitelisting Domain</a></td><td align="center">-5 Silver</td><td align="center">+</td></tr><tr><td><a data-footnote-ref href="#user-content-fn-5">Domain Report</a></td><td align="center">-5 Silver</td><td align="center">+</td></tr><tr><td><a data-footnote-ref href="#user-content-fn-6">Completion Report</a></td><td align="center">-5 Silver</td><td align="center">+</td></tr><tr><td><a data-footnote-ref href="#user-content-fn-7">Quest Report</a></td><td align="center">-5 Silver</td><td align="center">+</td></tr></tbody></table>

-There is another way to bypass a topic for free.
-All a moderator needs to do is wait for the voting to reach a consensus.
-When the voting is over, the moderator will be assigned a new topic to vote on.

-{% hint style="info" %}
-This is not a threat, because if consensus is reached on this particular topic, all other topics in the system are likely to be voted on as well.
-So users will not be able to get to any particular topic this way.
-{% endhint %}
+Waiting is not a free Bypass.
+An assignment remains with its moderator after its ten-minute reservation and after the case reaches consensus.
+The moderator must Vote, Bypass, Report when that action is available, or wait for an explicit system cancellation.
+A vote submitted after consensus is settled against the canonical answer but cannot change it.

 The witnessing voting topic is a special case because it has no penalty.
 This not only means that this type of topic can always be bypassed for free, but also implies that there should be a balance between witnessing and judging topics.

 Therefore, to get a witnessing topic, a user should either vote on a judging topic first, or prepay the current adaptive Witness price.
 Its base value is 25 Silver.
-A prepayment or switch uses the quote shown to the moderator; a claimed assignment keeps that quote for its ten-minute lifetime.
+Prepayment and switching use the server quote active when the request arrives; the visible rate refreshes in place at each shared ten-minute market boundary.

 [^1]: Quest completions published on third-party platforms, which can theoretically be changed by the author at any time.